caas-team/GoKubeDownscaler/README.md

 Some cases where this might be needed include:

 - [Incompatibility instead of priority](#diff-incompatible)
-  - eg. if you had a program that dynamically added a uptime annotation on a workload with a downtime annotation because you relied on the uptime annotation taking over
+  - example: if you had a program that dynamically added an uptime annotation on a workload with a downtime annotation because you relied on the uptime annotation taking over
 - [Layer system](#diff-layer-system)
-  - eg. the behaviour of excluding a namespace resulting in all workloads in it being excluded is not quite the same, as the workload could overwrite this by setting exclude to false
+  - example: the behaviour of excluding a namespace resulting in all workloads in it being excluded is not quite the same, as the workload could overwrite this by setting exclude to false
 - [A pod that upscales the whole cluster](https://github.com/caas-team/py-kube-downscaler/blob/main/README.md?plain=1#L90)
   - this behaviour is no longer available
 - [RFC3339 timestamp](#diff-uniform-timestamp)
   - if you used the short form versions of the ISO 8601 timestamp (`2023-08-12`, `2023-233` or `2023-W34-1`)
 - [Actual exclusion](#diff-actual-exclusion)
-  - eg. if you had a program that dynamically excluded a namespace and need it to then go in an upscaled state
+  - example: if you had a program that dynamically excluded a namespace and need it to then go in an upscaled state

 ### Differences to py-kube-downscaler